Guidebook/code-challenges/web-team/back-end-challenges.md

 Below are a handful of quick challenges for back-end candidiates.
 Tackle whichever challenge you'd like (unless we asked you to solve a specific challenge).

-We use Python pervasively throughout our backend codebase, but use whichever language/framework you feel will solve the challenge effectively.
+We use Python pervasively throughout our backend codebase; we would like to see you tackle one of these challenges using python.

 ## Shifted List Search